john-cd/rust_howto/bk/drafts/categories/development-tools_testing/fuzzing.md

 ## Related Topic: Property-Based Testing {#skip}

-The [`proptest`][c~proptest~docs]⮳{{hi:proptest}}, `quickcheck` crates are used for property-based testing, which is a different but complementary technique to fuzzing.
+The [`proptest`][c~proptest~docs]↗{{hi:proptest}}, `quickcheck` crates are used for property-based testing, which is a different but complementary technique to fuzzing.
 Property-based testing generates many random inputs to verify properties of your code.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}